Bill Shine resigns as White House communications director, joins Trump's 2020 campaign

 He tendered his resignation Thursday night and Trump accepted, officials said.
 The resignation is effective almost immediately — a White House official told NBC News that Friday is Shine's official last day.

-Shine's resignation came just days after The New Yorker reported on Trump and his administration's unusually close relationship with Fox News, which is still paying out Shine's multimillion-dollar contract, including the $8.4 million severance payment he got from the network.
+Shine's resignation came just days after The New Yorker reported on Trump and his administration's unusually close relationship with Fox News, which is still paying out Shine's multimillion-dollar contract, including a $8.4 million severance payment.

 Shine was the network's co-president, but stepped down after it emerged in lawsuits that he'd helped cover up allegations of sexual harassment.